Xilinx/RecoNIC/README.md

 The RDMA engine is responsible for processing RDMA traffic, allowing payload data from the network to be stored in either the host's memory or the RecoNIC device's memory.
 User defined accelerators implemented in the Streaming Compute and Lookaside Compute modules can directly process data, including network-received data, within the device memory.

-The software encompasses the network stack, consisting of RDMA APIs and network driver to handle non-RDMA traffic (such as TCP/IP, UDP/IP, and ARP).
+The software encompasses the network stack driver, utilized to handle non-RDMA traffic (such as TCP/IP, UDP/IP, and ARP).
 Additionally, the memory driver facilitates seamless memory transfers between the host and RecoNIC memory.
 Finally, the control driver serves to configure and control various components in the hardware shell.

+In this branch we offloaded RDMA read/write control operations on to FPGA accelerator designed within compute logic box.
+This improves the performance of RDMA operations.

 ## System Requirement